YOURLS/website/blog/2013-01-11-its-alpha-but-its-stable-for-now.md

 ---
-title: "It's Alpha but it's stable.
-For now!"
+title: It's Alpha but it's stable.
+For now!
 authors:
   - ozh
 categories:
-  - 'announcement'
+  - announcement
 tags:
-  - '1-6'
+  - 1-6
-  - 'alpha'
+  - alpha
 ---

 As of writing, YOURLS version number says "`1.6-alpha`".
 Despite boasting an intimidating "alpha" tag, it's currently completely stable: I didn't introduce yet any major change, especially in the DB structure, so feel really free to update today [using SVN](https://yourls.org/installsvn) or with a [nightly build](https://yourls.org/nightly-builds/).
 For the record, I'm using that version on _yourls.org_ and my personal _ozh.in_, amongst others.